Can Prohormones Cause Acne?

 Prohormone supplements in the fitness and bodybuilding world are marketed as precursors of the hormone testosterone, which is a male steroid hormone that is found in both males and females that can lead to increased muscle growth and sports performance.

-Because increased levels of testosterone are also well-known to lead to an increase in skin oil (sebum) production1-6, and thus, more acne, people are often also concerned whether these supplements will also lead to more acne.
+This creates concern in acne-prone people because increased levels of testosterone lead to an increase in skin oil production1-6, and thus, more acne.

 In short, there is no reason to use prohormone supplements.
 They don't work to increase muscle gain or sports performance, and could potentially make your acne worse.